Biological & Biomedical Sciences

 |Hispanic or Latino||1,718|

 Students from other countries are interested in Biological & Biomedical Sciences, too.
 About 14.8% of those with this major are international students.

 How Much Do Biological & Biomedical Sciences Majors Make?

 Master’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in biological and biomedical sciences have a median salary of $45,200 during the early years of their career.
+The median starting salary of students who graduated in 2015-2017 with a master’s degree in biological and biomedical sciences was $45,200 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $35,500 (25th percentile) and $58,800 (75th percentile).

 Salaries According to BLS